-Limited data with metformin hydrochloride in pregnant women are not sufficient Published studies with metformin use during pregnancy have not reported a clear association with metformin and major birth defect or miscarriage risk /see Data).
+Limited data with metformin hydrochloride in pregnant women are not sufficient to determine a drug-associated risk for major birth defects or miscarriage Published studies with metformin use during regnancy have not reported a clear association with metformin and major birth defect or miscarriage risk [see Data].
 There are risks to the mother and fetus associated with poorly controlled diabetes mellitus in pregnancy [see Clinical Considerations].